sdebruyn/wercker-step-hugo-theme-check/README.md

 1. Creates a new site with a single post
 1. The theme is put in the themes folder
 1. The `hugo check` command is used to validate the syntax
+1. The `hugo build` command is used to make sure the site build with your theme

 ## Configuration